hiddenasbestos/BinaryTools/readme.md

   -cols       Specify the maximum line length.
               Default is 40 columns, minimum is 20.

+  -pitch      Specify the number of bytes on a line.
+If used, -cols option is
+              ignored.

   -compact    Don't include a space after each comma delimiter between values.